Family Law

 2. as a lump sum cash payment as part of a final property settlement.

-An application can be made by filing an Initiating Application and supporting evidence.
+An application is made by filing an Initiating Application and supporting evidence.

-The time limits to file an application are the same as for a family law property settlement:-
+The time limits to file an application are the same as for a family law property settlement (marriage – within 12 months after divorce; de facto relationship – within two years after separation).

 After the expiry of the time limit, you must seek the court’s leave (permission) to file an application by filing a preliminary application demonstrating hardship.